A.Kaminsky® |

 We will now introduce the operator of an objective observer.
 In objective representation, the sense of this formalism gets an obvious look: (12)

+Unlike the ordinary KM, the operator in (12) works in the base of the objective observer.
 Values of probabilities in (12) are caused by the simple circumstance that, according to (7), our system visits |2> three times more often then |1> in the process of algorithmic evolution.

 6.2 Evolution Operators

 In the same way, as shown above, we introduce the unitary operator of objective evolution.
+It can be written as: (13)

-This equation describes the dynamics of vector |x> in ordinary physical time.
+This operator shifts cyclical components of the |x> vector.
+Recurrence equation of evolution is shown below: (14) This equation describes the dynamics of vector |x> in ordinary physical time.
 As time flows, the vector turns in Hilbert space.
+It is necessary to pay a special attention to the operators:

 è (15)